capytaine/capytaine/docs/user_manual/tutorial.rst

 Main concepts
 =============

-:class:`~capytaine.mesh.mesh.Mesh`
+:class:`~capytaine.meshes.meshes.Mesh`
     The mesh of a floating body in its averaged position.
-It is stored as a :code:`Mesh` class from meshmagick.
+It is stored as a instance of the :code:`Mesh` class.

     The mesh is defined as a list of vertices (a vertex is a triplet of real-valued coordinates) and a list of faces (a face is a quadruplet of indices of vertices).
 By default, faces are assumed to be quadrangular.
-Triangular faces are supported as a quadrangle with two identical vertices.
+Triangular faces are supported as quadrangles with two identical vertices.

-    The :code:`Mesh` class also stores some data computed from the vertices and the faces: the faces normals, the faces centers and the faces areas.
+    The :code:`Mesh` class also stores some data computed from the vertices and the faces such as the faces normals, the faces centers and the faces areas.

 **Dof**
-    A degree of freedom (or dof) defines a small motion or a deformation of the floating body around its averaged position.
+    A degree of freedom (or dof) defines a small motion or deformation of the floating body around its average position.
 It is stored as a vector at the center of each faces of the mesh.

-    Degrees of freedom appears in two forms in the output datasets:
+    Degrees of freedom appears in two forms in the code:
     :code:`radiating_dof` denotes an actual motion of the body, whereas :code:`influenced_dof` denotes a component of a (generalized) force.
-    For example :code:`diffraction_force.sel(influenced_dof="Heave")` would denote the
-    :math:`z`-component of the vector of the diffraction force.

     .. note:: For mathematicians in the field of Galerkin Boundary Element Method, the concept of degree of freedom might have a different meaning (a basis function of the Galerkin decomposition).
 Here, the degrees of freedom are the physical degrees of freedom of the floating body, typically the rigid body translations and rotations.

-:class:`~capytaine.bodies.FloatingBody`
+:class:`~capytaine.bodies.bodies.FloatingBody`
-    A :code:`FloatingBody` is simply the reunion of a :code:`Mesh` and some degrees of freedom.
+    A :code:`FloatingBody` is mainly the reunion of a :code:`Mesh` and some degrees of freedom.

-:class:`~capytaine.problems.LinearPotentialFlowProblem`
+:class:`~capytaine.bem.problems_and_results.LinearPotentialFlowProblem`
-    A problem is a collection of several parameters: a :code:`FloatingBody`, the wave frequency :math:`\omega`,the water depth :math:`h`, the water density :math:`\rho` and the gravity acceleration :math:`g`.
+    A problem is a collection of several parameters: a :code:`FloatingBody`, the wave angular frequency :math:`\omega`, the water depth :math:`h`, the water density :math:`\rho` and the gravity acceleration :math:`g`.

     The abstract class :code:`LinearPotentialFlowProblem` has two child classes:
-    :class:`~capytaine.problems.RadiationProblem` (that requires also the name of the dof that is radiating) and :class:`~capytaine.problems.DiffractionProblem` (that requires the angle of the incoming wave field :math:`\beta`).
+    :class:`~capytaine.bem.problems_and_results.RadiationProblem` (that requires also the name of the dof that is radiating) and
+    :class:`~capytaine.bem.problems_and_results.DiffractionProblem` (that requires the angle of the incoming wave field :math:`\beta`).

     Most of the parameters are optional.
 A default value is used when they are not provided (see the page :doc:`problem_setup`).

-:class:`Solver <capytaine.Nemoh.Nemoh>`
+:class:`Solver <capytaine.bem.nemoh.Nemoh>`
     The core of the code.
-It has a :meth:`~capytaine.Nemoh.Nemoh.solve` method that takes a :code:`LinearPotentialFlowProblem` as input and returns a :code:`LinearPotentialFlowResult`.
+It has a :meth:`~capytaine.bem.nemoh.Nemoh.solve` method that takes a :code:`LinearPotentialFlowProblem` as input and returns a :code:`LinearPotentialFlowResult`.

-:class:`~capytaine.results.LinearPotentialFlowResult`
+:class:`~capytaine.bem.problems_and_results.LinearPotentialFlowResult`
     The class storing the results is similar to the class storing a problem, with some supplementary data such as :code:`result.added_masses` and :code:`result.radiation_dampings` for radiation problems and :code:`result.forces` for diffraction problems.
     The forces are stored as a dictionary associating the name of a degree of freedom to a value.
     The value is the integral of the force along this degree of freedom.
-    For example, to retrieve the components of the force vector in Cartesian coordinates, check the value of the force with respect to surge, sway and heave.
+    For example, to retrieve the components of the force vector on a rigid body in Cartesian coordinates, check the value of the force with respect to :code:`Surge`, :code:`Sway` and :code:`Heave`.

 Step-by-step example
 ====================